Should Kindergarteners Stop Finger Painting And Start Learning French?

 GATTO: I think part of it, from my own experience, is parents who have not had success or good experiences with school themselves, and they don't want to have anything to do with school.

 STRAUSS: The other thing is that so many parents, you know, in today's economy are working so hard.

 STRAUSS: They don't have time to go research and figure out, you know, what is the best literacy strategy for their child.
 They assume the school knows what they're doing.
 And even when they don't, you know, schools often - they talk about wanting parent voice, but they only want a certain parent voice - many of them.
 So there's all kinds of issues that go into this.

 MARTIN: Lynn Gatto, can I get a final thought from you?

-GATTO: I really feel like rather than becoming a democratic society or becoming a corporate society - and really, I see corporate America driving what's happening in schools.
+GATTO: I really feel like rather than becoming a democratic society, we're becoming a corporate society.
+And really, I see corporate America driving what's happening in schools.
 And I don't believe school is about training future workers.
 I feel school is about training future democratic citizens.

 MARTIN: Valerie, you want to give us a final thought?

-MARTIN: Valerie Strauss is education writer at the Washington Post.
+MARTIN: Valerie Strauss is education writer at The Washington Post.
 She was kind enough to join us in our studios in Washington, D.C.
-Lynn Gatto is director of elementary education at the University of Rochester's Warner School of Education, with us from the studios of WXXI in Rochester, New York.
+Lynn Gatto is director of elementary education at University of Rochester's Warner School of Education, with us from the studios of WXXI in Rochester, N.Y.
 Thank you both so much for speaking with us.